message/iata/FI.md

 - This does not apply to:
 - nationals and residents of Finland;
 - military personnel;
+- passengers with a diplomatic passport traveling on duty;
 - passengers born in 2007 or later.